Discs of Tron: Reception

 In 1996, Next Generation listed the arcade version as number 87 on their "Top 100 Games of All Time".
 Calling it "one of the first games to attempt a 3D environment", they remarked that the fast-paced and complex gameplay works due to the responsive controls.
 They also praised the enemy AI as advanced for its time, though they complained that a head-to-head multiplayer mode was an obvious feature that had not been included.

 Xbox Live Arcade

 The Xbox Live Arcade version received "unfavorable" reviews according to the review aggregation website Metacritic.
 Official Xbox Magazine gave it a favorable review, while its UK edition gave it a negative review, nearly a year before its release worldwide.

-In the competitive arena
+Competition

-According to Twin Galaxies, David Bagenski of Syracuse, New York, United States, scored a world record 418,200 points on June 28, 1986 during the 1986 Video Game Masters Tournament.
+According to Twin Galaxies, David Bagenski of Syracuse, New York, United States, scored a world record 418,200 points on June 28, 1986, during the 1986 Video Game Masters Tournament.